-france-visas.gouv.fr/web/france-visas/accueil Keep in mind Tourist visas cannot be converted to student visas or student residence permits in France or any European Union member state.
+Keep in mind

+Tourist visas cannot be converted to student visas or student residence permits in France or any European Union member state.

+ACCOMMODATION

-ACCOMMODATION Finding accommodation in the Île-de-France region is not an easy task and can take some time.
+Finding accommodation in the Île-de-France region is not an easy task and can take some time.
 It is recommended that you plan ahead as much as possible.
 Every student is responsible for finding their own accommodation and, if necessary, look for temporary housing for the start of the academic year.

 Université Paris 1 Panthéon-Sorbonne has some accommodation units within university halls of residence that it allocates to exchange students.
 However, being accepted and enrolling at Université Paris 1 Panthéon-Sorbonne does not guarantee any student with an offer of university accommodation.

 Université Paris 1 Panthéon-Sorbonne will not issue proof of accommodation documents in advance and requires you to complete all necessary consular processing procedures beforehand.

 Université Paris 1 Panthéon-Sorbonne has accommodation available in several university halls of residence that you may wish to consider applying for.
 Unfortunately, the university does not have enough accommodation to meet all demand.

-ACCOMMODATION RESERVED FOR FOREIGN STUDENTS ON EXCHANGE PROGRAMMES The accommodation options below are exclusively available to foreign students taking part in exchange programmes.
+ACCOMMODATION RESERVED FOR FOREIGN STUDENTS ON EXCHANGE PROGRAMMES

+The accommodation options below are exclusively available to foreign students taking part in exchange programmes.

 This type of accommodation is allocated by the International Relations Department (DRI) at Université Paris 1 Panthéon-Sorbonne according to demand and availability.

+Paris Crous

-Paris Crous Every year Université Paris 1 Panthéon-Sorbonne has some Paris Crous accommodation for allocation.
+Every year Université Paris 1 Panthéon-Sorbonne has some Paris Crous accommodation for allocation.
 Rent is between €250-550/month depending on the type of accommodation.

-Cité internationale universitaire de Paris (CiuP) Université Paris 1 Panthéon-Sorbonne has several accommodation units available at the Cité internationale universitaire de Paris (CiuP).
+Cité internationale universitaire de Paris (CiuP)

+Université Paris 1 Panthéon-Sorbonne has several accommodation units available at the Cité internationale universitaire de Paris (CiuP).
 Rent is between €500-800/month depending on the type of accommodation.
-This accommodation is allocated exclusively to foreign students participating in a master's level exchange programme.
+This accommodation is allocated exclusively to foreign students participating in a master's or PhD level exchange programme.

 Please note that these two organisations may also charge a reservation fee.

+ACCOMMODATION FOR ALL FOREIGN STUDENTS (EXCHANGE PROGRAMME AND NON-EXCHANGE PROGRAMME)

+These accommodation options are open to all foreign students enrolled at Université Paris 1 Panthéon-Sorbonne

+Cité internationale universitaire de Paris (CiuP)

+If you are a foreign master's student you can apply directly to the Cité internationale universitaire de Paris (CiuP) through their website.

+Studapart

-ACCOMMODATION FOR ALL FOREIGN STUDENTS (EXCHANGE PROGRAMME AND NON-EXCHANGE PROGRAMME) These accommodation options are open to all foreign students enrolled at Université Paris 1 Panthéon-Sorbonne.
-Cité internationale universitaire de Paris (CiuP) If you are a foreign master's student you can apply directly to the Cité internationale universitaire de Paris (CiuP) through their website.
-Studapart The Studapart online platform is a partner of Paris 1 Panthéon-Sorbonne and allows students to view advertisements for various types of accommodation (private accommodation, university halls, estate agent offers). international-housing@univ-paris1.fr Useful Websites CiuP:
+The Studapart online platform is a partner of Paris 1 Panthéon-Sorbonne and allows students to view advertisements for various types of accommodation (private accommodation, university halls, estate agent offers).

+If you are interested in this accommodation opportunity, you must get in touch with the International Relations Department as soon as you are able to provide a document proving your acceptance at Paris 1 Panthéon-Sorbonne.

+The Student Life Service of Paris 1 Panthéon-Sorbonne has also developed various partnerships to assist you in your student house hunting.
+Visit their Facebook page for more information.

+international-housing@univ-paris1.fr

+Crous:

+CiuP: